Commercial real estate is on its head. Sublease availability is driving rents down, and incentives have stayed at 2021 highs.

-Critically evaluate your future needs, negotiate hard and consider all opportunities before signing on the dotted line.
+Critically evaluate your future needs, negotiate hard and consider all opportunities before entering a lease.

 Let your ideal terms be known:

-Hot tip: Unless you already have a tenant-friendly lease, don’t exercise your option.
-Go to an open market!
+Tenant tip: Don't exercise your option unless you already have a tenant-friendly lease.
+Instead, go to an open market!

 When it comes to rent and incentives, landlords and agents will try to lead negotiations with market averages.
-But the long-term effects of the pandemic are not yet known; the averages are dropping with every deal done.
+But it’s important not to generalise.

-In the current climate, commercial leases should be negotiated on a case-by-case basis, considering the:
+Tenant tip: Go in with the knowledge that there are no benchmarks.
+Commercial leases need to be negotiated on a case-by-case basis, considering the:

-With the future uncertain and vacancy rates rising, landlords will do just about anything to keep or entice good tenants.
-That’s because, even under normal circumstances, it can be hard to find good tenants.
-And, with supply now outstripping demand, the current state of events makes things even more difficult.
+Even under normal circumstances, it can be hard to find good tenants.
+But, with supply now outstripping demand, things have become even more difficult.

-That means landlords will be willing to talk to tenants, discover what's important to them, offer higher incentives and structure a deal that satisfies their needs.
+That means many landlords are willing to go to lengths to keep or entice good tenants - discovering what's important to them, offering higher incentives and structuring a deal that satisfies their needs.

-Pre-COVID, agents and landlords were always putting pressure on tenants to make snappy decisions.
-But, in a depreciating market, where things will get worse, tenants have the upper hand.
+A couple of years ago, agents and landlords were always putting pressure on tenants to make snappy decisions.
+But, in a depreciating market (where things may get worse), tenants have the upper hand.

 When negotiating your new lease, be sure to negotiate clauses that protect you now and in the future.
 Specifically, think about:

-So, if you have an upcoming lease expiry, here's how you can leverage the competition:
+So, if you’re facing an upcoming lease expiry, here's how you can leverage the competition: